Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 meaning the releases with -10b can be ignored)
 You can also build it locally from [the public repository][x264vlan-git].

+It used to be that different versions, namely kmod and tmod, were required for certain exclusive encoding features such as "aq-mode 3".
+However, all relevant features have been included in the upstream x264 builds since August 2018.

 A newer, more efficient alternative is x265.
 It is still in active development and aims for 20-50% lower bitrates with the same quality as x264.